A wet, cold, and very eventful day along (and through) the Timaru River brought me to an historic hut.

 Shortly after, I lost the tip on my other trekking pole.
 I spent about five minutes looking around for it where it had likely come off, before deciding it had probably pulled off in the mud and I was never going to find it.
 Good thing I have two new poles waiting for me in Wānaka…

 A very light drizzle started while I was in the forest.
 A few minutes later, I again was at the river to cross it.
 My trail guide suggested that this was the point from where walking the river downstream was possible.
-The Timaru was still at a fairy low flow and not deep at all, and I decided to follow the river, rather than the high-water route.
+The Timaru was still at a fairly low flow and not deep at all, and I decided to follow the river, rather than the high-water route.
 Since I’d be out in the open, I put on my rain jacket to keep my shirt dry (and me warmer).

 This was not as simple as I was expecting it to be.
 Often there was a (usually rocky) bank on one side or the other of the river, so I didn’t have to constantly walk in the water.
 (Which was good, because the water was cold, and it wasn’t exactly warm out, what with the sun hidden and it drizzling.)
 But there were also a large number of cascades that needed navigating.
 Sometimes that was via the riverbank.
 Other times, I had to walk down rocks, or step into the pools at the bottom of the cascades and cross the river from there.
 Fortunately, these pools were usually not deeper than my knees, and rarely ever deeper than the bottom of my shorts.